anamabid1/Take-Home-Exercises-Jan-2023/Exercises/Exercise2/ReadMe.md

 ## Overview

-Your task is to generate a set of simple data types to represent the primary objects for managing renovation projects.

-For this exercise, place all the required data types in the namespace `RenoSystem` and ensure that they are `public`.
-You will append methods to your class library project.
+For this exercise, you will append methods to your class library project.
 You will create a Console Application (.NET 6).
-You will code a Unit Tests project that will inform you if your work will meet specifications. **Ensure you follow the given class diagrams for the Unit Tests to work.**
+You will code a Unit Tests project that will inform you if your work will meet specifications.

 ### General Validation Rules

 All validation is to be performed by throwing exceptions.
 Here are some general requirements.

 - Exceptions must have meaningful error messages with keywords (ex: positive, minimum).
-- Use `ArgumentException()` for parameter value errors.
+- Use indicated error messages where specified.
 - Error messages must include details about the limits for acceptable values.
 - Measurements must always be positive and non-zero numbers.
 Measurements are to in whole number increments (eg: 254) (all measures are in metric centimeters).
 - All string information must contain text.
 Null, empty, and plain white-space text is not allowed.
 Sanitize your strings by trimming the leading and trailing whitespace.